Bernard T. Lee, M.D., M.B.A., M.P.H.

 Adam M. Tobias, M.D.

 Dr. Tobias is Assistant Professor of Surgery at Harvard Medical School and on staff at BIDMC in the Division of Plastic and Reconstructive Surgery.
 A board-certified plastic surgeon, Dr. Tobias received his medical degree from Brown University School of Medicine and completed his plastic surgery residency at the Hospital of the University of Pennsylvania.
 After his residency, he completed a fellowship in Microsurgical Breast Reconstruction at the Mercy Medical Center, in Baltimore, Maryland.
-Dr. Tobias serves as the Director of the Peter Jay Sharp Reconstructive and Aesthetic Breast Surgery Program at the BIDMC.

 Dr. Tobias is involved in the education of plastic surgery fellows and also mentors post-residency breast surgery fellows.
 He is active in clinical research, particularly in the area of reconstructive and aesthetic breast reconstruction, including the ongoing development of clinical pathways to improve surgical care, increase efficiency, reduce errors, and achieve the most optimal surgical outcomes on behalf of breast reconstructive patients.
+In addition, Dr. Tobias has expertise in gender affirming surgery and chest reconstruction "top" surgery.

 Samuel J. Lin, M.D., M.B.A.

-Dr. Lin is Associate Professor at Harvard Medical School and Residency Site Director of the Combined Harvard Plastic Surgery Residency and Co-Director of the Harvard Aesthetic and Reconstructive Plastic Surgery Fellowship at BIDMC.
+Dr. Lin is Associate Professor of Surgery at Harvard Medical School and Program Director of the BIDMC/ Harvard Plastic Surgery Residency and Co-Director of the Harvard Aesthetic and Reconstructive Plastic Surgery Fellowship at BIDMC.
 He received his medical degree from Northwestern University Feinberg School of Medicine, where he also completed a residencies in otolaryngology and plastic surgery.
 Dr. Lin completed a fellowship in microvascular surgery at the MD Anderson Cancer Center at University of Texas in Houston.
 In 2015, he earned an MBA from the the MIT Sloan School of Management.Board certified in both plastic surgery and otolaryngology, Dr. Lin is active in both basic science and clinical research with a focus on nerve rehabilitation, rhinoplasty, breast reconstruction, and body contouring along with general reconstruction.

 Dhruv Singhal, M.D.